sc39IsADev/ScambaitingData/binaryrecovery.md

 To: Sc39 IsADev <sc39isadeveloper@gmail.com>

 I can help you get your refund back but as you know I don't charge for my services but after the recovery of your lost funds you can pay me homage.
-First what you have to settle now is the trade lawyer upfront fee which will cost you $200Thereafter I'll get the documents for the lawyer to start your recovery and it will take two days to get your money back.
+First what you have to settle now is the trade lawyer upfront fee which will cost you $200
+Thereafter I'll get the documents for the lawyer to start your recovery and it will take two days to get your money back.

 ----------
 From: Sc39 IsADev <sc39isadeveloper@gmail.com>